Lentil is a lentil is a lentil?

 I eat lots of different kinds of lentils but don't know much about their individual nutritional properties.
 Are certain kinds of lentils healthier than others?
 What are the different calorie and protein figures for different kinds of lentils?

-Lentils are small, round, lens shaped edible plants that are produced in various colors and sizes.
-They are celebrated for their long shelf life, low cost, and excellent nutritional content.
-Specifically, they are low in sodium and cholesterol, yet high in beneficial nutrients such as thiamin, phosophorus, copper, vitamin C, folate, iron, manganese, and dietary fiber.
-Better yet, because lentils generally don’t contain sulfur, they don’t cause gastrointestinal distress like many other legumes (e.g., beans).
+Lentils are small, round, lens shaped edible legumes produced in various colors and sizes.
+They’re celebrated for their long shelf life, low cost, and excellent nutritional content.
+Specifically, lentils contain low sodium and cholesterol, while maintaining highly beneficial nutrients such as thiamin, phosphorus, copper, vitamin C, folate, iron, manganese, and dietary fiber.
+Better yet, because lentils generally don’t contain sulfur, they don’t tend to cause gastrointestinal distress like many other legumes (e.g., beans).
 The variety in lentils exists mostly among their color, size, shape, and flavor — nutritional content remains fairly consistent across different lentil varieties.

 There’s an array of lentils available on the market, including brown, yellow, red, black, and green varieties.
 Each type may have a slightly different flavor profile and are prepared differently according to taste or needs, but the general nutritional content doesn't seem to vary too much.
 The slight nutritional differences between various types of lentils are mostly a product of preparation.
 For example, whole green and brown lentils contain more fiber than hulled red and black ones; raw lentils are slightly higher in protein than cooked ones; and raw sprouted lentils may be higher in carbohydrates than other varieties.
 Any lentil variety, when added to foods or prepared as a main dish, serves as a good source of protein and fiber.